 It’s important to avoid being a hypocrite in Buddhist practice.
 Most people who come into contact with Buddhism, if they examine themselves honestly, what are they really aiming for?
 Most people are not really aiming for enlightenment.
 They’re not even aiming for liberation.
 Most people just want to make their samsaric situation – their normal everyday lives – a little bit better.

 Now, that’s okay.
 Buddha taught methods for improving samsara: namely, how to get a better rebirth.
 That is part of the Buddhist teaching.
 Most of us, however, don’t even believe in future lives, let alone have the interest in improving them.
-We want is to improve our samsara just in this lifetime, right now.
+What we want is to improve our samsara just in this lifetime, right now.
 That’s okay too.
 But we shouldn’t pretend and be dishonest, saying, “I’m working to become a Buddha for the sake of all sentient beings,” when that’s really not at all our aim.
 Of course, the ethics we need to follow in order to reach enlightenment and in order to improve our samsara of this lifetime are the same.
 But, if we are realistic and honest about what we’re aiming for, we’re not going to have so many difficulties in following Buddhist ethics.

 One of the issues we need to deal with here is, again, that most of us are approaching Buddhism from a Judeo-Christian background.
 So we tend to think, “I should work for enlightenment, because then I will be a good person, a good disciple, a good Buddhist.
 If I don’t work to become a Buddha and help everyone, but just think to improve my samsara, I’m a bad person; I’m a bad disciple, a bad Buddhist.”
 Again the emphasis is on “should.”
 We’re looking at what we “should” do.